"A film about pain and self-acceptance.”

 Scoliosis is a genetic condition that causes a sideways curvature of the spine, which occurs most often during the growth spurt before puberty.
 Most cases are mild, but some children develop spinal deformities that become more severe over time.

-Scoliosis can be extremely painful and difficult to treat, and typically affects the body's muscles and organs.
-It is often coupled with low grade conditions of body dysmorphia and, like many other chronic conditions and illnesses, depression.
+Scoliosis can be extremely painful and difficult to treat, and can affect the body's muscles and organs.
+It is often coupled with low self-esteem due to body dysmorphia and depression.

 Scoliosis is a lifelong condition that affects 2 - 3 percent of the population, or an estimated six to nine million people in the United States.

 Directed by SanMartin Garcia